Updated October 2017

 Use Rocket Lawyer’s Find The Right Business Type tool to help you make the best decision.

 Looking for more direction on starting your own small business?
-Rocket Lawyer created a How-To Start A Business guide to help you through the equal parts excitement and stress that comes with creating your own gig.
+Check out Rocket Lawyer’s How-To Start A Business guide to help you through the equal parts excitement and stress that comes with creating your own gig.

-If you feel prepared and ready to take the next step in starting a small business, check out Rocket Lawyers Small Business Resources for all the necessary documents and tools for business start-up.
+If you feel prepared and ready to take the next step in starting a small business, check out Rocket Lawyers Small Business help center for all the necessary documents and tools for business start-up.